 More Versions of the Tao Te Ching

-By Lao Tzu This link will take you to a archived copy of a now inactive site having a hundred English translated versions of the Tao Te Ching and dozens of translations in other languages.
+By Lao Tzu, This link will take you to an archived copy of a now inactive site having a hundred English translated versions of the Tao Te Ching and dozens of translations in other languages.

 Another Online Collection of the Tao Te Ching

-This link will take you to an still active site having a number of translated to English versions of the Tao Te Ching
+This link will take you to a still active site having some translated to English versions of the Tao Te Ching

 Keep in mind hundreds of other translations exist.